 Also, our coastal tracks are another favourite.
 There's approximately 15km of flat scenic track from Waimataitai past Jacks Point lighthouse.

 It’s probably time to head indoors after all that outdoor activity.
 The Aigantighe Art Gallery is a great place to check out.

 Located on Wai-Iti Road, the gallery is home to an impressive public art collection.
 There’s always plenty on for the kids.
 Its park-like grounds are great for a wander among sculpture.

 The gallery is open Tuesday to Friday 10am – 4pm, weekends 12 – 4pm.

 These gorgeous little locals love Caroline Bay as much as everyone else.
+They nest at Caroline Bay between October - March.
 You might be able to see them all year round, but it differs from season to season.
 If you do want to visit, head to Marine Parade on dusk or after dark.

 Please give the Korora space, admire them from a safe distance.
 We love our penguins!

 Washdyke Lagoon is an amazing place to explore.

 Drive down Bridge Rd and park after the railway underpass bridge.
 Cross the stile and follow a track to the right and you'll come across the rock pools.
 You'll find crabs, limpets, sea snails and other little creatures.